- Plenty of TotalAV users describe how repeated Internet connection issues stop them from enjoying it.

-Can’t connect to TotalVPN on WiFi?
+Can’t connect to TotalAV VPN on Wi-Fi?
 Read on to find out why it happens and how to resolve it.

-TotalVPN, like other strong VPN services, has important features such as secure encryption, zero monitoring, IP and location hiding so third parties cannot track you online, and public Wi-Fi protection.
+TotalAV VPN, like other strong VPN services, has important features such as secure encryption, zero monitoring, IP and location hiding so third parties cannot track you online, and public Wi-Fi protection.

 You can also unlock your favorite sites from any location and access content worldwide, with limitless data and 99.99 percent uptime.

-There are several factors that contribute when you can’t connect to TotalVPN on WiFi, but we’ve listed some solutions you can try below.
+There are several factors that contribute when you can’t connect to TotalAV VPN on WiFi, but we’ve listed some solutions you can try below.

 - General troubleshooting